 Truly Mama Recommendation

-Dr. Brown’s Baby Bottles
+Dr. Brown’s Natural Flow Bottles

 Every baby is different, so you should try out a variety of different types of baby bottles, but our family had great success with all of the Dr. Brown line.
 I was able to use their bottles for the preemie stage, then graduate to the bigger bottle and nipples sizes.
 I also loved the anti-colic vent and glass options (our family tries to avoid plastic, so I loved that they have a glass baby bottle option that’s durable and safe!).